Abdou-ce/printf/README.md

 Function Purpose
 These utility functions enhance the capabilities of the custom printf-like implementation.
 They offer functionalities such as selective printing of characters within a range, reversing strings, and applying the ROT13 cipher for text encoding.

+9-"specifier.c"
+This set of functions is responsible for identifying format specifiers, parsing formatting options, and determining the corresponding formatting function.
+These functions enable the core functionality of formatting and printing various data types based on the provided format string.

+Included Functions
+int (*get_specifier(char *s))(va_list ap, params_t *params): Identifies the appropriate formatting function based on a given format specifier character.

+int get_print_func(char *s, va_list ap, params_t *params): Retrieves the formatting function corresponding to a format specifier and invokes it with the provided arguments.

+int get_flag(char *s, params_t *params): Identifies and sets formatting flags based on the characters present in the format string.

+int get_modifier(char *s, params_t *params): Identifies and sets modifier flags based on the characters in the format string.

+char *get_width(char *s, params_t *params, va_list ap): Extracts and assigns the width from the format string, accounting for variable arguments.

+Function Purpose
+These functions work together to identify and parse format specifiers, extract formatting options, and manage various formatting flags and modifiers.
+They ensure that the correct formatting function is invoked and that the output is formatted as specified.